Aditya-Katkuri/A-Hybrid-CNN-LSTM-Approach-for-Intelligent-Cyber-Intrusion-Detection-System/README.md

 # A Hybrid CNN-LSTM Approach for Intelligent Cyber Intrusion Detection System

-This repo is for providing access to the code of the paper "A Hybrid CNN-LSTM Approach for Intelligent Cyber Intrusion Detection System"
+This repo is for providing access to the code of the paper ["A Hybrid CNN-LSTM Approach for Intelligent Cyber Intrusion Detection System"](https://doi.org/10.1016/j.cose.2024.104146).

 ## Introduction
 With the rapid digitalization of critical infrastructure, safeguarding against sophisticated cyber threats has become paramount.
 This paper presents a **hybrid deep learning approach** for an **Intrusion Detection System (IDS)** using the **CNN-LSTM** model, focusing on the NSL-KDD dataset.
 Through feature selection and model optimization, this system aims to accurately differentiate between malicious and benign network traffic, thereby enhancing cybersecurity.